How much vitamin D do we need daily?

 What are the health benefits of vitamin D?

 Vitamin D is so important for the human body.
-For instance, vitamin D plays an important role on testosterone synthesis, cell growth, neuromuscular function, immune function, and reduction of inflammation.
+For instance, vitamin D plays an important role on testosterone synthesis, skin health, cell growth, neuromuscular function, immune function, and reduction of inflammation.
 Most noteworthy, vitamin D has been linked to the prevention of: